211101-java-react-enterprise/assignments/project-2.md

 Application must leverage the full stack:
 - PostGreSQL for persistence
 - API built with Java 8 and Spring 5
-- UI built with React with TypeScript
+- UI built with HTML, CSS, and JavaScript

 Technology framework requirements:
 - Java API will leverage the Spring Framework